aeternity/protocol/node/api/channels_api_usage.md

 The update flow relies on participants reaching agreement according to updates.
 The process of getting there is not changing the channel state and thus is not part of the off-chain protocol.
-If needed, clients are expected to use [generic messages](#generic_messages) to build conensus around what the next update shall be.
+If needed, clients are expected to use [generic messages](#generic_messages) to reach consensus around what the next update shall be.

-Even if a proper protocol is in place for reaching an agreement, there might be a need of the ability to cancel update.
+Even if a proper protocol is in place for reaching an agreement, there might be a need for cancelling an update explicitly.
 This is only possible while the FSM is waiting for an authentication by this particular client.
 Once an update is authenticated by a client, that client can no longer cancel it.